,

-Equation straight line - single point & parallel vector given
+Equation of a Straight Line - single point & parallel vector given

 a is the position vector for point A a = x1i + y1 j+ z1k